If you filed your income taxes and were told that you were going to receive a tax return, congrats!

 A strong emergency savings fund is a crucial element of any financial plan, regardless of your income or net worth.
 If you don’t have one already, this is likely where your tax return needs to go.

-An emergency fund is a savings account that holds at bare minimum 3-6 months’ worth of expenses.
+An emergency fund is a savings account that holds a bare minimum of 3-6 months’ worth of expenses.
 This type of account should not be held in the same light as an operational account, such as a standard checking account.

 As it relates to investing, emergency savings can play an important role as well.
 This is true even though the funds aren’t included in your investable net worth.
 The last thing you want to do is be forced to liquidate assets at an inopportune time.